-AboutJesse A. Goldberg completed his PhD in African American literature at Cornell University in 2018, where he taught classes for the department of English and the Program in American Studies as well as the Cornell Prison Education Program, before joining the faculty at Longwood University as Visiting Assistant Professor of English.
-An interdisciplinary black studies and American studies scholar, Jesse writes and teaches courses on the intersection of race, gender, class, and sexuality with U.S. law; prisons, policing, and carcerality studies; and the afterlife of slavery in African American literature and performance.
-His writing is published or forthcoming in Callaloo, Public Culture, MELUS, and CLA Journal, as well as the edited volumes Against a Sharp White Background: Infrastructures of African American Print, Teaching Literature and Writing in Prisons, and Toni Morrison on Mothers and Motherhood.
+AboutJesse A. Goldberg is currently a Lecturer in the English department at Auburn University teaching classes in African American literature, American literature, and composition.
+He completed his PhD at Cornell University in 2018, where he taught classes for the department of English and the Program in American Studies as well as the Cornell Prison Education Program, before joining the faculty at Longwood University as Visiting Assistant Professor for 2018-2020.
+Jesse’s scholarship and teaching broadly fall within the triangulation of Black studies, critical prison studies, and queer & feminist theory with an emphasis on the methodologies of literary and performance studies.
+His writing is published or forthcoming in Callaloo, Public Culture, Women & Performance, MELUS, and CLA Journal, as well as the edited volumes Against a Sharp White Background: Infrastructures of African American Print, Teaching Literature and Writing in Prisons, and Toni Morrison on Mothers and Motherhood.
 He has also published review essays on ASAP/J and New Rambler Review.

 EducationPh.D., English Language and Literature, Cornell University, 2018